 AMOLED – Active Matrix Organic Light Emitting Diode are the next generation displays.
 Most Samsung devices like latest Samsung Galaxy Tab use this type of panel:

-Light Emitting Diode (LED) creates light when an electricity is applied to it.
+My phone factor blog about Light Emitting Diode (LED) which creates light when an electricity is applied to it.
 In the similar way even the OLED also does along with some extra ordinary features.
 OLED is made up of organic or carbon based materials.
 This material is composed of thin multi-layered films like Hole Transporting Layer (HTL), Emission Layer (EML) & Electron Transporting Layer (ETL).
 So by applying the appropriate voltage to the two terminals i.e, Cathode (Negative) & Anode (positive) the electrons and holes combine together inside the EML to form excitation after which the Electroluminescence occur hence emitting the light.

 There are several kinds of OLED’s like